DWI

 The Law Office of Mac Morris can represent you during your hearing.
 Take the first step towards protecting your driving rights and call (972) 846-8214 or reach out online for a complimentary consultation.

-What are the Consequences of a DWI Conviction in Texas?
+Penalties and Consequences of a DWI Conviction in Texas

-Being charged with a DWI can have serious legal and personal consequences.
-It's important to understand the potential impact on your driving privileges, criminal record, and future opportunities.
-Our experienced Plano DWI lawyers are dedicated to helping clients navigate the legal process and minimize the impact of a DWI conviction.
+Being charged with a DWI can have severe legal and personal consequences.
+A conviction can impact your ability to drive, your criminal record, and your future opportunities.
+Our experienced Plano DWI attorneys help clients navigate Texas law and pursue solutions that limit the effects of a conviction.

 Consequences of a DWI conviction may include: